top of page

 shu pic_edited.jpg

-Shu graduated with a PhD in 2016 from the University of Melbourne and is currently working for a contract research organization called IQVIA.
+Shu graduated with a PhD in 2016 from the University of Melbourne and is currently leading a business development unit for a clinical research organization.
 Best known for her seminal first author work on antimicrobial peptide polymers (published in Nature Microbiology) which garnered worldwide media attention and coverage.
 Shu has been the pillar of support for Edgar throughout all these years.

 • LinkedIn